 Today we’re gonna talk about how to handle overwhelm in business!
 I hope you guys are doing well.
 I hope the weather isn’t too treacherous where ever you live.

 Maybe you’re listening to this during summer, that’s pretty awesome, but as I record this, it is very cold here in Cleveland.
-That’s okay though, we’re also winding down as I record this.
+That’s okay, though.
+We’re also winding down as I record this.
 And actually, today is Sunday, which is out of my batching time.
 I usually do it on a Tuesday, but it’s so nasty outside, and everyone is just kinda chillin’ out.
 So here I am, engaging with you guys!

 How to Reduce the Overwhelm in Business

 Freelancing can be a strange career option.
 There are certain challenges as well as opportunities in this profession.
 There is obviously a great demand for freelance writers at present.
 In fact, it can be extremely hectic for some freelance writers to manage their workload since overwhelming sets in with work that it becomes difficult to maximize productivity.
-However, the following tips can be helpful in ensuring a better freelancing experience and reduce the overwhelm in business for those associated with writing business.
+However, the following tips can be helpful in ensuring a better freelancing experience and reducing the overwhelm in business for those associated with writing business.

-But don’t overfill your cup with too many assignments, taking in too much work is gonna stress you out.
+But don’t overfill your cup with too many assignments.
+Taking in too much work is gonna stress you out.
 And you won’t be able to give your best work.
 Remember, you want to be able to use your client’s work as samples for the next one.
 I know the money can be tempting but ask yourself if you can do it now.
 Always know your limits.